-- Areas of Study
+Area of Study

 Beyond technical proficiency, students are supported in the investigation of ideas relating to contemporary culture, issues in contemporary art, and the multiple histories of fiber, art, and textiles.

 Facilities and Equipment

-The Fibers area has 3 studios:
+The Fibers area has 2 studios: